-The Solid Waste and Recycling program provides regulatory oversight related to the collection, storage and disposal of solid waste (garbage) and recycling in unincorporated Washington County.
+The Washington County Solid Waste & Recycling Program provides regulatory oversight of the collection, storage and disposal of solid waste (garbage) and recycling in unincorporated Washington County.
+For more information email program staff or call 503-846-3605.

 All garbage and recycling collection service is provided by privately-owned and operated companies.
 The County provides regulatory oversight of 13 collection companies through the issuance of a sanitary service certificate.